 Yerba mate gourd is the traditional vessel for preparing and enjoying yerba mate tea.
 The tea is prepared by putting loose leaf yerba mate into a gourd, adding a bombilla (the traditional straw), and adding hot water.

 The traditional mate gourd is made from the shell of calabash fruit.
-There are also wooden, ceramic, glass, and metal gourds available.
+There are also wooden, ceramic, glass, and metal cups available.

 Where can I buy a yerba mate gourd?